projectinnovatenewark/csx2/projects/motion.md

             msg['From'] = email
             msg['To'] = sms_gateway

-            msg['Subject'] = "FamCam Alert!\n" # "/n" is used to indicate a new line should be used for the next output body = f"Motion has been detected at {timestamp}!\n"
+            msg['Subject'] = "FamCam Alert!\n" # "\n" is used to indicate a new line should be used for the next output body = f"Motion has been detected at {timestamp}!\n"

             msg.attach(MIMEText(body, 'plain'))